wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><ins>Celebrate</ins></summary>
 Get drunk and get known!
-For each Valuable spend in such way, you gain a hangover and a new random [friend](https://coinsandscrolls.blogspot.com/2017/06/osr-table-of-camp-followers.html) in town.
+For each Valuable spent in such way, you gain a hangover and a new random [friend](https://coinsandscrolls.blogspot.com/2017/06/osr-table-of-camp-followers.html) in town.
 This friend will do favours for you but stay in this town.
 If you end up spending the equivalent of a Treasure, one of your friends becomes a Follower and goes with you in your adventures, acting as a class-less character (until it levels up!).
 Followers take Psyche slots.
 </details>

 <details markdown="1">